top of page

 Ephesians: The Apostle Paul names himself as the author of ‘Ephesians’ and the Christians in Ephesus as the recipients (1:1-2).

-Philippians: The Apostle Paul names himself as the author of ‘Philippians’ and the Christians in Phillippi as the recipients.
+Philippians: The Apostle Paul names himself as the author of ‘Philippians’ and the Christians in Philippi as the recipients.
 Paul also names Timothy as a co-author (1:1-2).

 Colossians: The Apostle Paul names himself as the author of ‘Colossians’ and the Christians in Colossae as the recipients.
 Paul also names Timothy as a co-author (1:1-2).
-Tychicus and Onesimus were responsible for delivering Paul's letter to Colossae and Paul sends greetings from Aristarchus, Mark (the cousin of Barnabas), Jesus (also called Justus), Epaphras, Luke and Demas (4:7-14).
+Tychicus and Onesimus were responsible for delivering Paul's letter to Colossae, and Paul sends greetings from Aristarchus, Mark, Jesus, Epaphras, Luke and Demas (4:7-14).
+In addition to the Colossians, Paul insists that greetings should be given to the brothers and sisters at Laodicea (specifically to Nympha and the church that meets at her house) and requests that the Colossians and Laodiceans (both of whom had received a letter from Paul) should swap letters and have them read in the church (4:15-16).
+A personal message is also sent from Paul to Archippus (4:17).

 First Thessalonians: The Apostle Paul names himself as the author of ‘First Thessalonians’ and the Christians in Thessalonica as the recipients.
 Paul also names Silas and Timothy as co-authors (1:1).